FREE TIPS & TRICKS

 A question that is asked by many.
-Reviews are an essential part of a Google My Business listing, and it’s not possible to opt-out from receiving online reviews.
+Reviews are an essential part of a Google Business Profile, and it’s not possible to opt-out from receiving online reviews.
 However, on Google, anyone can leave a review of your business whether they have been a customer or not.
 That’s why sometimes you may like to delete a review, read further to know what you can do.

 Why delete a review from Google?

 Online reviews influence the way your business is seen by customers and play an important role in decision-making.
 Obviously, as a business, you hope that the reviews are fair and authentic.

 Typical Google reviews could be left about anything (a restaurant, a hotel, an attraction, a place, etc.), and they could also potentially be written by anyone.
 So, it’s difficult to verify the authenticity of a review.

 In 2017, Google introduced a verification process (“Verified Customer Reviews”) to prove that customers have found and hired the service provider through Local Services Ads before reviewing it on Google.
 Google is constantly working on new features to facilitate bookings on its site.

 We believe that with direct booking functions for hotels and restaurants, it may be possible to have verified customer reviews for businesses other than those with an online store.
 Time will show whether Google will take steps in this direction.